MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 We incrementally add more data to index based on the same priority assignment rules applied in Thetis.

 The ranking experiment in SANTOS is already set up in a Docker images.
-To run the experiment, run the Docker container, and pass the fraction of data to index in between query executions, the maximum fraction of data to index before concluding the experiment, pass 1 or 5 for the number of rows for the queries, and the name of the corpus to evaluate on (must be either `wikitables` or `gittables`):
+To run the experiment, run the Docker container, and pass the fraction of data to index in between query executions, the maximum fraction of data to index before concluding the experiment, pass 1 or 5 for the number of rows for the queries, the name of the corpus to evaluate on (must be either `wikitables` or `gittables`), and whether to use high- or low-overlap queries:

 ```bash
 mkdir -p santos_results/